ten-protocol/go-ten/design/key_derivation.md

 ## Scope

-The Obscuro blockchain has a network key that allows read/write to the transaction in the block chain.
+The Obscuro blockchain has a master seed that is at the heart of the chains encryption.
-This network key is shared between enclaves upon successful attestation.
+This master seed is shared between enclaves upon successful attestation.
+Keys are derived from the master seed, that read/write to the transaction in the block chain.

 Transactions are encrypted in the rollups that make the Obscuro blockchain.
 Each rollup uses a key to encrypt the Transactions.
-Each key is derived from the initial network Key.
+Each key is derived from the initial master seed.

 As per defined in the whitepaper, the key used per rollup will actually be multiple keys (one for each revelation period).
 However, that was de-scoped in this document.